RungeZhai/LGDropDownTipView/README.md

 # LGDropDownTipView
-A drop-down tip view like Weibo
+A drop-down tip view like Weibo.

 ### Demo